-The Independent Living Center offers a variety of community services including accessibility surveys, community education and workshops, the Area Agency Resource Directory, and Ozark Food Harvest food pantry.
+The Independent Living Center offers a variety of community services including accessibility surveys, community education and workshops and Ozark Food Harvest food pantry.

 Accessibility is extremely important in the daily lives of all people, but especially for people with disabilities.
 Accessibility surveys are available for both existing facilities and new construction.
 Let our team of trained accessibility experts evaluate your property for access and then guide you through the process of improving accessibility for yourself and your customers.
 For more information, visit our Accessibility Surveys Information Page.